 The third option — using tax-preparation software on your own computer — might be your best choice.
 After all, that is what the tax preparation companies are doing once they receive your data.
 The desktop tax applications available to individuals, have greatly matured over the years, in terms of accuracy, ease of use, error detection, audit alerts, and automatic updates due to last-minute changes to the tax code.

 The best-known and most commonly used products are TurboTax, TaxCut, and TaxACT.
-We will examine some of the lesser-known alternatives momentarily.
-We will also briefly discuss some of the Web-based programs, because nowadays there is a trend away from desktop software.
+I will examine some of the lesser-known alternatives momentarily.
+I will also briefly discuss some of the Web-based programs, because nowadays there is a trend away from desktop software.

 Intuit's TurboTax has long been the dominant tax program, and the one for the competition to beat.
 With its incremental but constant evolution, it has now reached a level of stability, completeness, and usability such that most customers are happy with its results and functionality.
 Intuit offers several federal editions, which can export data to state-specific editions.
 Their Free edition is suitable for filers with simple tax situations, who don't need to import from previous years, and do not need tools for checking their audit risk, maximizing deductions, or providing guidance for investments, rental properties, or self-employment income.
 The Basic edition, at $14.95, adds import capabilities.
 For $15 more, the Deluxe edition adds audit checking and deduction maximization.
 An additional $20 gets you the Premier edition, which handles investments and rental income.
 Another $30 on top of that delivers the Home & Business edition, which provides guidance on self-employment income.
 For state income taxes, you will need to pay $25.95 for each state.
 All of the editions include free electronic filing with the IRS ("e-file").